-If you’re a late model non Turbo or GT3 Porsche owner, you have no doubt heard the acronym IMS at one point or another in your car ownership experience.
+If you’re a late model non Turbo Porsche owner, you have no doubt heard the acronym IMS at one point or another in your car ownership experience.
 Typically everywhere you search on the internet, you have extraordinary amounts of conflicting and often incorrect information purported by a person or a business trying to sell you a “Solution” or a “Remedy”.
 We have spent considerable time in our busy 11 bay shop discussing the issue with our technicians while researching diligently on the internet for the facts.
 We are here to present information about IMS bearings, preventative maintenance and the importance of proper care of your Porsche.

 What you have to remember about the IMS bearing discussion is that the internet is littered with people posting their negative experience related to IMS bearing failure.
 This bearing was designed with less than Porsche like precision and engineering.
 Nobody is posting that they have a 2002 Porsche 996 with 45k miles and no problems.
 There are plenty of people that have reported problems – often times reporting them more than once.

 The facts are that THE BEARING DOES FAIL.
 Our experience after working on water cooled Porsches with the M96/M97 engine for 20 YEARS support a failure rate of less than 5%.
 Unfortunately 100% of the people with the affected M96 and M97 engine are 1000% upset with the failure and report the failure where ever possible.

 Of particular mention now is that the people that are selling an update, replacement, repair, solution, fix for this problem, are now telling us that the bearing they sell must ALSO be replaced every xxxxx miles or years of service!